MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 1. Enter a subscription display name.
 1. Select a storage location:
    1. **For Event Hubs**: Enter the connection string for the Event Hubs instance in Azure Key Vault.
 The Azure Key Vault should reside in the same tenant as your Fraud Protection subscription.
 Grant **Get Secret Access** to the Fraud Protection app to the Azure Key Vault.
 Enter the **Secret Identifier URL** from your Azure Key Vault in the Fraud Protection portal.
 For more information, see [Get an Event Hubs connection string](/azure/event-hubs/event-hubs-get-connection-string).
    1. **For Blob Storage**: Enter the connection string for the Azure Blob Storage account in Azure Key Vault.
 The Azure Key Vault should reside in the same tenant as your Fraud Protection subscription.
 Grant **Get Secret Access** to the Fraud Protection app to the Azure Key Vault.
-In the Fraud Protection portal, enter the secret identifier URL from your Azure Key Vault and a container name where your event tracing data will reside.
+In the Fraud Protection portal, enter the secret identifier URL from your Azure Key Vault and a container name where your event tracing data resides.
 For more information, see [View account access keys](/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys).
 1. Select **Test connection**.
-Once the connection is successfully tested, account-related information that was extracted from the connection string in the Azure Key Vault will be displayed.
-For Azure Event Hubs, this read-only information will include **Event Hub Namespace** and **Event Hub Name**.
-For Azure Blob Storage, **Storage account name** will be displayed.
+Once the connection is successfully tested, account-related information that was extracted from the connection string in the Azure Key Vault is displayed.
+For Azure Event Hubs, this read-only information includes **Event Hub Namespace** and **Event Hub Name**.
+For Azure Blob Storage, **Storage account name** is displayed.
 Verify that this information matches the storage account you intend to use.
-Without a successful connection test, the **Create** button will not be enabled.
+Without a successful connection test, the **Create** button isn't enabled.
 1. Select an event and review the description and sample of the JSON payload.
 Then save the subscription by selecting **Create**.
 Events are instantaneously sent to your Event Hubs instance from that point in time.
-If you selected Blob Storage, the copy process to write all historical data will begin and all events will be published to your container every 30 minutes.
+If you selected Blob Storage, the copy process to write all historical data begins and all events are published to your container every 30 minutes.
 1. Go back to the [Fraud Protection](https://dfp.microsoft.com/) portal to view the count for the **Events/Hr.** metric and make sure that data is being sent to Event Hubs and Blob Storage.
 The **Events/Hr** and **Failures/Hr** metrics show an average over the past 24 hours.

     > [!TIP]